 Key Traits

-- Less likely to bite or scratch
+- They are less likely to bite or scratch the child.

 Example: